 Swimming pools, hot tubs and water playgrounds There's no evidence that the virus that causes COVID-19 spreads through swimming pools, hot tubs and water playgrounds.

-Still, it's a good idea to keep physical distance between you and people you don't live with — at least 6 feet (2 meters) if you can — when you're at a public pool or water park.
+Still, it's a good idea to keep physical distance between you and people you don't live with — at least 6 feet (2 meters) if you can — when you're at a public pool or water park and you’re unvaccinated.
 Set the face mask aside when you're in the water, as a wet mask makes breathing difficult.
 But wear a face mask when you're not in the water to help minimize the potential for virus spread.
 Stay home if you're feeling ill.

 Stool, urine and other body fluids.
 Respiratory droplets are the main source of spread of the virus that causes COVID-19.
 The virus has also been detected in the stool of some people who are sick with COVID-19.

 Experts don't know yet what the risk of transmission from stool might be, but the virus that causes COVID-19 may have the potential to spread through untreated sewage.
 Also unknown is whether the virus might spread through other body fluids, such as urine, vomit, breast milk or semen.

 William F. Marshall, III M.D.